As we have seen, pairs provide a primitive “glue” that we can use to

 step is:

-of any list is 1 plus the length
+The length of any list is 1 plus the length of the cdr of

 the list.